5 years or 10 semesters

 - For a complete list of restrictions regarding transferring units, please see the Guide to Graduate Policy.

-Each student must either serve as a Graduate Student Instructor (GSI) for at least 1 semester or have taken a 300-level course on teaching.
+Each student must take a 300-level course on teaching and/or serve as a Graduate Student Instructor (GSI) for at least 1 semester.

 All students are required to have the following minimum Grade Point Averages: